 Ken Matsuzaki does not allow his noborigama kiln to rise beyond 1250˚c.
-Five or ten degrees in excess of this limit, for even a few minutes, could make a seven-day firing, containing nine hundred pots – half a year’s income – and consuming upwards of fifty sacks of coal and two and a half thousand bundles of split chestnut and pine, totally worthless.
+Five or ten degrees in excess of this limit, for even a few minutes, could make a seven-day firing, containing nine hundred pots – half a year’s income – and consuming upwards of fifty sacks of charcoal and two and a half thousand bundles of split chestnut and pine, totally worthless.

 pine bundles awaiting future firings at Ken Matsuzaki’s Mashiko pottery